-Whatever you decide to call your favorite sparkling wine these days, I’d like to introduce you to one of my favorite sparkling wines producers of Oregon: Argyle Winery.
+Whatever you choose as your favorite sparkling wine these days, I'd like to introduce you to one of my favorite sparkling wines producers of Oregon: Argyle Winery.

 Recently, Argyle Winery hosted its annual PDX Bubbles Week.
 From tastings at various venues throughout the Portland-metro area, to fabulous themed sparkling wine and food pairing events at night, PDX Bubbles Week is a citywide celebration of sparkling wine.
 This is an annual event, so if you missed it this year, be sure to catch it around the same time next year.

 Now, Argyle also happens to also make other wines, such as Oregon Pinot Noir, but their sparkling wines truly shine.
 They currently produce six different kinds of sparkling wines, and it's amazing to me how different they are from one another.

 I attended the Encore & Desserts event: an evening where, for $25, you could try five Argyle sparkling wines paired with special desserts crafted by some of Portland's top pastry magicians.
 Each attendee was given a tally sheet where they could vote for the best pairing of the night.

 The event was held at Union Pine in SE Portland, and one of my favorite little touches was the ceiling of "bubbles" - silver mylar balloons adhered to the ceiling.
 Clever and fun!

 I was fascinated by the Argyle Black Brut.
 Most sparkling wines are a mix of Chardonnay and Pinot Noir grapes, but this one is 100% Pinot Noir.
 The result is a hearty sparkling wine with very deep berry tones.
 I would love to cook summer berry desserts with this sparkling wine.